Azure/azure-powershell/src/ServiceLinker/docs/New-AzServiceLinkerForContainerApp.md

 ```

 ## DESCRIPTION
-Create or update linker resource.
+Create or update linker resource in container app.

 ## EXAMPLES